32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 U shaped kitchen ideas and layouts are great for smaller spaces as they offer plenty of workspace while essential appliances (like fridge, sink and hob) are never too far out of reach.

-With a lighting design planned on a DIY basis, the extended terrace beautifully layers artificial LEDs with natural lighting.
-A glass clerestory window illuminates the new eating area from above, spotlights provide practical lighting and the pendants are helpful not only for task working at the island, but also to create a focal feature in the stunning space.
+In the photo above, a glass clerestory window illuminates the eating area from above, while spotlights provide practical lighting and the pendants create a focal feature in the stunning space.

 When planning a kitchen in this style, try to combine several full-height units (or even oversized cupboards like the kitchen above if you have the ceiling height) with deep pan drawers and sleek built-in appliances.